isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We are considering the following extensions from [GitHub Flavored Markdown (GFM)](https://help.github.com/articles/github-flavored-markdown/):

 * fenced code blocks (consistently using indented vs. fenced is under discussion)
-* tables (none yet but we'll likely need them, and this is a GFM extension)
+* tables (none yet but we’ll likely need them, and this is a GFM extension)

 Avoid other HTML tags and other extensions.